 Alternatively, you can connect it up to your phone, tablet, or laptop using a USB lead.

 Do this, and you’ll find that the lights flash and change color in time with the music, creating a rather spectacular sound and light show.

 Of course, if you prefer something a little less frantic, then you can always turn off the color-changing and light-flashing, but really, if you’re going to buy a Texsens Patio Light, it’s exactly these kinds of fun features that you’re buying it for.

 Otherwise, you might be better off choosing an option that’s a little less gimmicky as the Texsens doesn’t exactly blend in well with more elegant garden designs.

-Power type: Battery
+Power type: Rechargeable Battery (AA Batteries)

 5. Blue Star Group Brella LED Lights

 The design of these pretty little lights has much more in common with fairy lights or the kind that you’d put around your Christmas tree than they do with the usual LED-style most closely associated with outdoor lighting, but that’s precisely why we like them so much.